 Even the slightest change in diamond color can affect the quality and value of a diamond.
 Although most diamonds are thought of as colorless (that is, not fancy-colored), most colorless diamonds actually contain hints of brown and yellow.
 These differences in color are often very subtle – so subtle that an untrained eye can’t tell the difference between a nearly colorless diamond and a colorless one.
-Yet these minute color variations can have a significant impact on the purchase price of the stone.
+Yet these minute variations in what color a diamond is can have a significant impact on the purchase price of the stone.

 All non-fancy diamonds sent to GIA for grading are graded according to GIA’s internationally recognized D-to-Z color-grading scale, with D representing the top end of the scale, as a completely colorless diamond, and Z the bottom end of the scale, representing the obvious presence of a light yellow or brown hue.
 Each letter in the scale denotes a combination of tone (lightness or darkness) and saturation (intensity), creating a value called “depth of color.”

-When GIA color graders grade a D-to-Z diamond’s color*, the diamond is viewed table down, under highly controlled lighting conditions.
-It is compared to a set of carefully assembled master comparison diamonds (“master stones”) where each diamond corresponds to an alphabetical grade from D to Z. This grading protocol ensures that the grade assigned is precisely the letter designated by GIA for that color.
+In order to determine what a diamond’s color is, the diamond is viewed table down, under highly controlled lighting conditions.
+It is compared to a set of carefully assembled master comparison diamonds (“master stones”) where each natural diamond corresponds to an alphabetical grade from D to Z. This grading protocol ensures that the grade assigned is precisely the letter designated by GIA for that color.

 Although each letter in the GIA D-to-Z color scale designates a specific color range, letters are also grouped into broader categories:

 - D through F: Colorless.
 These diamonds are the most chemically pure of the D to Z range.

 - G through J: Near colorless.
 Coloration often unseen except by trained graders.
 Very valuable.

 - K through M: Faint.
 Coloration still difficult to see by the untrained eye.